Mqasim14/esx_policejob/README.md

 ## Annoyed of modders handcuffing or sending fake police messages?
  Try Out this script, it will ban the player via EasyAdmin

-- All Credits Go To https://github.com/esx-framework/
+- Original Script Credits Go To https://github.com/esx-framework/

 ## https://discord.gg/jsARZZQ For More Scripts Like This